On divisorial (i) classes: Divisorial classes on blown up projective space.

-Notice these are the numerical conditions of Equation~\eqref{eq:num}.
-The next example shows that unlike the case of $\PP^2$ (see Remark~\ref{rem:eff}), these numerical conditions are not enough to guarantee effectivity.
-(Also see Definition~\ref{def:-1 curve} and Remark~\ref{rem:eff}.)
+The next example shows that unlike the case of $\PP^2$ (see Remark~\ref{rem:eff}), the numerical conditions of Definition~\ref{def:-1div} are not enough to guarantee effectivity.
+(Also see Definition~\ref{def:-1 curve}.)
 This shows why the effectivity hypothesis is needed in the definition.